 Also, I never gained new pounds while doing Keto as compared to the other diets I did.

 But wait!
 There will also come a time that your weight will stall, and when that happens, you might need to do some intermittent fasting (IF).
-(But honestly, I’d rather that you go to the gym.
-I mean doing IF and Keto might be a bit of a stretch, but yes, I also did that when my weight stalled.)
+(But honestly, I’d instead that you go to the gym.
+I mean, doing IF and Keto might be a bit of a stretch, but yes, I also did that when my weight stalled.)

-You could consider me as not being completely doing Keto, according to experts one must completely immerse doing strict Keto for a month before really eating a bit of carbs.
+You could consider me not wholly doing Keto; according to experts, one must completely immerse in strict Keto for a month before eating a bit of carb.

 Unfortunately, I didn’t follow that rule.

 Also, women are much harder to lose weight that is because they menstruate.
-Their water intake is a bit erratic so I would suggest to not look too much on your weighing scale, If you plan on doing Keto.
+Their water intake is a bit erratic, so I would suggest not looking too much on your weighing scale if you plan to do Keto.

-If you really want to practice the Ketogenic Diet I would suggest the following:
+If you want to practice the Ketogenic Diet, I would suggest the following:

-- Consider your personal health first – If you are a bit older and have some previous health issues, please make sure to check with your doctor if you are going to shift your diet.
-(Unfortunately some doctors frown upon this form of diet, so better check on your overall condition first especially when you are taking some maintenance drugs.)
+- Consider your health first – If you are a bit older and have some previous health issues, please make sure to check with your doctor if you are going to shift your diet.
+(Unfortunately, some doctors frown upon this form of diet, so better scan your overall condition, especially when taking some maintenance drugs.)

 - 2nd week – No carbs (rice, bread, pasta)